Woodlands North Verge Sun Analysis

 Does the analysis consider how deep the sun penetrates into my rooms?

-Does the analysis factor in shading from neighbouring blocks and corridors?
+Does the analysis factor in surrounding buildings?

 I've already selected my BTO unit — is this still useful?